Eschatologue/CM_wiki/docs/option/class-options/ranger-aptitude.md

 ### Ranger's Origin

-*What were you before you've taken the mantle of a Ranger?*
+*What were you before you've taken the mantle of a Ranger?*{ .quote }
-{ .quote }

 Every Ranger has a unique origin, choose one of the following benefit:

 **Bounty Hunter**
-:   _Your expertise in hunting bounties stands out._ You gain proficiency in Insight and Investigation.
+:   You gain proficiency in Insight and Investigation.
 In addition, creatures has **:d20-dis: Disadvantage**{ .d20 } on saves to resist or end the **Grappled**{ .cond } or **Restrained**{ .cond } condition caused by you.

+    _Your expertise in hunting bounties stands out._{.quote}

 **Deathwatch**

-:   _You specialise in hunting those not native to your realm._ You gain proficiency in Arcana and Religion.
+:   You gain proficiency in Arcana and Religion.
 In addition, you know the [:spell-lv1: Protection from Evil and Good] and can cast it once without expending a spell slot, when it is cast this way, the spell doesn't require Concentration, but only last for 1 minute.
 You regain expended use when you finish a **:rest-long: Long Rest**.

+    _You specialise in hunting those not native to your realm._{.quote}

 **Mage Breaker**

-:   _You have a background in battling spellcasters._ You gain proficiency in Arcana and Insight.
+:   You gain proficiency in Arcana and Insight.
 In addition, you know [:spell-lv0: True Strike] and [:spell-lv1: Detect Magic] spells.

+    _You have a background in battling spellcasters._{.quote}

 **Ranger Knight**

-:   _You have sworn to serve a crown or nation and aim to bring its foes to ruin._ You gain proficiency in History and Perception, In addition, you gain training with with Heavy armour.
+:   You gain proficiency in History and Perception, In addition, you gain training with with Heavy armour.

+    _You have sworn to serve a crown or nation and aim to bring its foes to ruin._{.quote}

 **Sanctified Hunter**

-:   _You have sworn to hunt the enemies of a holy or druidic order._ You gain proficiency in Investigation and Religion.
+:   You gain proficiency in Investigation and Religion.
 In addition, you know [:spell-lv0: Sacred Flame] and [:spell-lv1: Guiding Bolt] spells.

+    _You have sworn to hunt the enemies of a holy or druidic order._{.quote}

 **Beast Tamer**

-:   _You have cultivated a strong bond with animals and nature._ Whenever you would make an Intelligence (Nature), you can choose to make a Wisdom (Nature) check instead.
-In addition, you can cast [:spell-lv1: Find Familiar], but only as a Ritual.
+:   Whenever you would make an Intelligence (Nature), you can choose to make a Wisdom (Nature) check instead.
+In addition, you can cast the following spells, but only as Rituals: [:spell-lv1: Find Familiar] and [:spell-lv1: Speak with Animals].

+    _You have cultivated a strong bond with animals and nature._{.quote}

 **Repeatable**{ .inl } You can choose this Aptitude again, choosing a different benefit each time.